modelscope/richdreamer/prompt_engineering_basics.md

 I recommend being  detailed on the intial prompt entry to include colors and modifiers like"highly detailed" then continue training the model to increase quality.

 ## Text-to-3d Applications

+As text-to-3d generative AI models improve in capability, they can be used for customization in CGI and game development.

+**Film and Animation:** Text-to-3D models can be used to quickly generate high-quality 3D assets for movies, TV shows, and animated films.
+Instead of manually modeling every object, artists can describe what they need, and AI generates detailed models that can be further refined or directly used in scenes.
+This can significantly speed up the production process and reduce costs.

+**Game Asset Creation:** Game developers can use text-to-3D models to generate assets such as characters, environments, and props based on simple text prompts.
+This allows for quicker iterations and creativity in game design.
+Developers can experiment with different ideas without needing extensive manual modeling.

+**Advertising and Marketing:** In advertising, these models can create 3D visuals for products or environments based on textual descriptions, allowing for rapid prototyping and customization.
+This is particularly useful for creating photorealistic images and videos that can adapt to different campaigns and client needs.